 When buprenorphine is combined with naloxone, an opioid antagonist, the new medication is known as Suboxone.
 Naloxone is frequently used as an opioid overdose reversal drug, and it can be quite potent on its own.
 The combination with buprenorphine is used to smooth the experience as a person weans off their dependence on opioids, making the withdrawal process more bearable.

-There is also methadone, which is highly favored in heroin treatment.
-Methadone is a long-acting opioid, so people do not experience the instantly powerful and addictive effects that they would from heroin, which is a short-acting opioid.
+There is also methadone, which is a long-acting opioid, so people do not experience the instantly powerful and addictive effects that they would from heroin, which is a short-acting opioid, or other opioids of misuse.

 Methadone balances out many of heroin’s harmful effects.
 It is often prescribed to help people wean off heroin without going through the most distressing side effects.